 Find funding for your business

 Is it going to cost a significant amount to set up your business?
-This is a key factor on whether your business could work as it depends on your resources and your ability to raise finance if needed, i.e. Small business grants, business angels, venture capital.
+This is a key factor on whether your business could work as it depends on your resources and your ability to raise finance if needed, i.e. Small business grants, business angels, venture capital, invoice finance or bank business loans.

 Once you have a few thoroughly researched business ideas it’s time to test quickly and validate if the premise of your proposed business works in the real world.
 Many entrepreneurs who skip this stage, end up wasting much time chasing ventures that would never work.
 So now that we have established it is a good move to test your ideas and research, this section explores the different routes to market for testing different ideas.